 At the moment the data portal is available only in German, but the possibility of an English version is under consideration.

-The Open Data page also comprises an open forum where citizens may communicate with experts from the city administration and ask questions.
-In addition to the forum, there is a standard form for contacting the City of Vienna.
+The Open Data page allows comments so that citizens may communicate with experts from the city administration and ask questions.
+In addition to comments, the Open Government Competence Centre can be reached via e-mail.

 Open Data - a key pillar of the Vienna Open Government Strategy

 In opening its data records to the public, the City of Vienna is taking yet another important step towards implementing its Open Government Strategy.
 The term "Open Government" refers to the city's decision to create administrative structures based on more transparency and participation, enabling closer cooperation with the local population, local businesses and the scientific community.
 Due to the new structures, the city administration makes increased use of internet technology.
 A summary of the city's Open Government activities and the first edition of the Open Data catalogue are available online, to be accessed via an all-new web portal.

 Currently the City of Vienna offers a comprehensive range of e-government options, with about 600 official e-government web pages and a variety of administrative services available online.
 For example, more than 180 different applications to the city administration can be completed and submitted electronically.
 There is also a free online city map of Vienna with more than 120 layers (i.e. levels showing specific geographic information, such as the location of pharmacies, kindergartens or one-way streets.)
 New e-services are being added continuously.